LibrePCB Developers Documentation

 Packages of package managers (e.g. APT, Flatpak, homebrew, ...) are updated by the corresponding package maintainers.
 Typically they clone the tag we released and then build the application from sources.
 Thanks to the translations checked into the release branches, package maintainers don't have to care about downloading translations from Transifex.

-Prepare New Major Release
+Start Working On A New Major Release

 Create Release